 ASL 104 - Visual Gestural Communication

 Visual Gestural Communication (VGC) provides a means of bypassing vocabulary and strict grammar rules of a language and aiming directly at other very important components of effective communication.
-These include 1)cohesion-the sequencing of relevant pieces of communication so that they hang together and "make sense", 2)monologic discourse - the rules of building sequences to a point of climax and resolution in narratives; 3)dialogic discourse - the rules of turn taking and interrupting in dialogic discourse; 4)stylistics - the confidence, character and personality expressed while communicating.
-All four of these variables are essential for fluent language use and can be practiced via VGC, even though VGC is not itself a language.
+These include: cohesion, or the sequencing of relevant pieces of communication so that they hang together and make sense; monologic discourse, which involves rules of building sequences to a point of climax and resolution in narratives; dialogic discourse with the rules for turn taking and interrupting; and stylistics that include the confidence, character and personality expressed while communicating.
+All of these variables are essential for fluent language use and can be practiced via VGC, even though VGC is not itself a language.

 Course and Section Search

 Add to Portfolio (opens a new window)